ebacala/pokeemerald/README.md

 * Pressing the R button will check if items were picked up using the PICKUP ability
 * Added self trade (in Littleroot Town)
 * Removed the dialog asking to use SURF, CASCADE and DIVE
+* Removed the low HP sound in battle

 #### IVs/EVs